melissab1238/Go-NYT/README.md

 Future...

-- connect with a db
+- a CLI
-- connect with an llm
+- connect with a db?
-- maybe make a cli?
+- something AI
+- data analytics
+- tests ;p

 To run